 Â

-Smart vortex meters employ the vortex flow measurement technique combined with a microprocessor-based flow computer which automatically corrects for insufficient straight pipe conditions inside its’ flow body as well as diagnostic information which can identify problems with both the meter and with the application.
+Smart vortex meters employ the vortex flow measurement technique combined with a microprocessor-based flow computer which automatically corrects for insufficient straight pipe conditions inside its flow body as well as diagnostic information which can identify problems with both the meter and with the application.

 Mass flow vortex meters include integrated pressure and temperature sensors to detect process pressure and temperature in addition to the vortex frequency.
-With the ability to measure the media pressure, temperature, and velocity, the mass flow vortex meter is able to determine the density and the mass flow rate.
-Typical accuracies for this style of meter are 1.25% of reading for measuring the mass flow of liquids and a 2% of reading for gases and steam.
-The multi-parameter capability of this meter provides an additional benefit for applications where knowledge of process pressure and temperature is required or is of value for other reasons.
-In those situations, a mass flow vortex meter provides a convenient, less costly alternative to installing separate transmitters.
-Learn more information for Clamp On Magnetic Flow Meter
+With the ability to measure the media pressure, temperature, and flow velocity, the mass flow vortex meter is able to determine the density and the mass flow rate.
+Typical accuracies for this style of meter are 1.25% of reading for measuring the compensated mass flow of liquids and a 2% of reading for gasses and steam.
+The multi-parameter capability of this meter provides an additional benefit for applications where knowledge of process temperature and pressure measurement is required or is of value for other reasons.
+In those situations, a mass flow vortex meter provides a convenient, less costly alternative to installing separate transmitters.Â

 When fluids pass through a bluff body on the side of the bluff body where the vortex is initially formed, fluid velocity is higher, and pressure is lower.
 As the vortex moves downstream, it grows in strength and size, and then eventually detaches or sheds itself.
 (This is why vortex meters are sometimes referred to as vortex shedding meters.)
 Alternating vortices are formed on each side of the bluff body 180 degrees apart and are spaced at equal distances.
 In fluid mechanics, these vortices are referred to as a Karman Vortex Street.
 The frequency with which the vortices are formed, as well as the magnitude & length of the vortices, are directly proportional to the velocity of the flowing media.
 The animation below illustrates this phenomenon.
 This phenomenon can also observe as wind hits a flagpole and the flag moves from side to side.
 In this analogy, the flagpole acts as a bluff body causing the vortex formation and the rippling of the flag is the response to the vortices’ formation.
 In a closed pipe, the vortex effect is dissipated within a few pipe diameters downstream of the bluff body.
 The vortex meter counts the vortices in much the same way that a turbine flow meter counts rotations of a turbine’s blades, by making use of commonly available electronic components such as a piezoelectric sensor.Â